-- (a) In which year the production of paddy is highest?
-How much? - (b) In which year did the paddy production was double to that of 2009? - (c) Mallaiah's paddy production has steadily increased over the past four years.
+- 1. In which year the production of paddy is highest?
+How much? - 2.
+In which year did the paddy production was double to that of 2009? - 3.
+Mallaiah's paddy production has steadily increased over the past four years.
 Can we draw this conclusion from the above picture chart?